craigaps/relying-party-server/README.md

 #### `POST /v1/challenge`

-Generates a new challenge for perform WebAuthn  registrations and verifications.
+Generates a new challenge to perform a WebAuthn registrations or verifications.

 **Verification (assertion)**